Organize work in the new workspaces in Power BI

 - Members can or can't reshare: replaced by the Contributor role

-- Read-only workspaces: Instead of granting users read-only access to a workspace, you'll assign users to a forthcoming Viewer role, which allows similar read-only access to the content in a workspace.
+- Read-only workspaces: Instead of granting users read-only access to a workspace, assign users to the Viewer role, which allows similar read-only access to the content in a workspace.